-5. We understand SS has now completed its review into 4 specific complaints, which it wants to address in an interim report.
-6. We understand SS will release its interim report to:
+5. 49 cases have been referred to SS.
+SS has now completed its review into 4 specific complaints, which it will address in an interim report.
+6. SS will release its interim report to: - a.

-- a.
 Post Office Limited on Friday 5 July 2013; and - b.
-JA on Tuesday 9 July 2013.
-7. [[We are waiting to see what precise interim findings SS has come up with.]]
-8. Susan Crichton, Lesley Sewell, Alwen Lyons and Simon Baker are meeting SS on Monday 1 July 2013 at 3pm, when we aim to get a clearer picture of SS's interim findings and timing for delivery.
+JA on Monday 8 July 2013.
+7. Susan Crichton, Lesley Sewell, Alwen Lyons, Angela van den Bogerd and Simon Baker met SS on Monday 1 July 2013 at 3pm and obtained a clearer picture of SS's interim findings and timing for delivery.
+8. We believe JA may feel that any interim findings which disclose any issue with Horizon should result in past criminal prosecutions by Post Office Limited being reopened and overturned.

-9. [[We believe JA may feel that any interim findings which disclose any issue with Horizon should result in past criminal prosecutions by Post Office Limited being reopened and overturned.]]
-10. Paula Vennells will be speaking to JA on Wednesday 3 July 2013, with possibility of escalating to a face-to-face meeting if necessary.
-11. Alwen Lyons has begun communicating Post Office Limited's position to JA via a telephone discussion with his personal assistance [[NAME]] on Monday 1 July 2013.
-12. Post Office always has a right to respond to any findings.
-External communications consultancy Portland [[FULL NAME]] has been engaged to assist Post Office Limited.
+9. Paula Vennells and Alwen Lyons will be meeting JA on Wednesday 3 July 2013.
+10. Alwen Lyons began communicating Post Office Limited's position to JA via a face to face meeting with his personal assistant Jane Walker on Monday 1 July 2013.
+11. Post Office always has a right to respond to any findings.
+External communications consultancy Portland has been engaged to assist Post Office Limited.